John Kwadwo Gyapong

 John Kwadwo Gyampong (born 22 December 1950) is a Ghanaian politician and executive director.
 He served as a member of the 2nd parliament and was taken over by Rashid Bawa.
-He came back and served as an MP of the 4th parliament of the 4th republic of Ghana for the Akan Constituency in the Volta Region.
+He later returned to serve as an MP of the 4th parliament of the 4th republic of Ghana for the Akan Constituency in the Volta Region.
 He represented the National Democratic Congress.
+He is the current Regional Minister for the Oti Region and was sworn into office on 30 January 2025 after his appointment by President John Dramani Mahama.